 International mobilities are used unequally by young adults.
-Young adults with good educational opportunities benefit strongly from mobility programmes, while young adults with disabilities and low educational opportunities are disadvantaged as participants.
-The activating methods of nonformal global learning used in international mobility makes it difficult for these young adults to take part on an equal and inclusive basis.
+Young adults with good educational opportunities benefit strongly from mobility programs, while young adults with disabilities and low educational opportunities are disadvantaged as participants.
+The activating methods of nonformal global learning used in international mobility make it difficult for these young adults to take part on an equal and inclusive basis.
 Also, young adults with educational disadvantages or disabilities can rarely use existing engagement opportunities and are largely excluded as multipliers and trainers in international non-formal educational activities.

 Aims of the project

-Within the framework of this project, concepts and methods are therefore being developed to
+Within the framework of this project, concepts and methods are therefore being developed to:

 * break the educational exclusivity of international mobility in the context of preparation, accompaniment and follow-up of non-formal education,